be-Frozen/Cracking-Wordle/README.md

 # Cracking Wordle: Predicting Wordle Results

-A solution of the Problem C of 2023 MCM/ICM
+A Solution to the Problem C of 2023 MCM/ICM

-Wordle, a popular online word-guessing game, has attracted significant attention in the recent years.
+Wordle, a popular online word-guessing game, has attracted significant attention in recent years.
 Players attempt to guess a five-letter word within six attempts and receive feedback after each guess.
-The game’s popularity has generated vast amounts of data, providing opportunities for statistical analysis and modeling.
+The game’s popularity has generated vast amounts of data, providing statistical analysis and modeling opportunities.
 In this paper, we will present a comprehensive study of the Wordle game, focusing on predicting the number of reported results on a future date, the associated percentage of scores, and categorizing the difficulty of a word.

 To predict future results, we have established three models: **Prophet, Multilayer Perceptron, and K-Means Clustering**.
-These models use characteristic values extracted from the word attributes to train and test their performance, and achieved a promising prediction effect, especially when in predicting the difficulty of guessing words, the accuracy reached nearly 90%.
-To ensure accuracy, we also designed an innovative algorithms called **Normal Distribution Principle Components Analysis**.
+These models use characteristic values extracted from the word attributes to train and test their performance, and achieved a promising prediction effect, especially when predicting the difficulty of guessing words, the accuracy reached nearly 90%.
+To ensure accuracy, we also designed an innovative algorithm called **Normal Distribution Principle Components Analysis**.

 Our models have demonstrated superior performance, strong robustness, and adaptability to different situations, as well as decent generalization ability.
 We have provided a detailed explanation of the results and accuracy of our models, which can help readers better understand the relationship between words and results.